 Also, Exodus 20 gives thirteen specific orders, not ten.
 The same list is repeated in Deuteronomy 5, yet again not called “Ten Commandments”.
-Wikipedia offers this helpful table showing how seven different Abrahamic faiths carve up the “Ten Commandments”.
+Wikipedia offers this helpful table showing how seven different branches of Christianity carve up the “Ten Commandments”.

 9. The First Amendment of the US Constitution is a requirement to break the First Commandment.
 Or, at least to create a society based on doing so.
 Cherishing the founding fathers and the Constitution means openly endorsing the right of every person to blatantly violate God’s numero uno law.
 Awkward, if you think the Godly Commandments are the moral basis of rightful behavior a la murder, lying and so on.

-8. Catholics have to pretend Exodus 20 doesn’t really mean it when it says “no carved images”, because this:
+8. Catholics have to believe Exodus 20 doesn’t really mean it when it says “no carved images”, because this:

-7. In reply to God’s “You shall not take the Name of the LORD your God in vain” suggestion, the founding fathers said, Remember our “Screw C1 amendment?
-The very first one we thought of?
-We’re also going to trash this commandment under the same amendment.
-That’s right, we aren’t even giving each commandment its own “piss off”, we’re doubling up.”
+7. As if in reply to God’s “You shall not take the Name of the LORD your God in vain” suggestion, the founding fathers included a Constitutional protecting against all those who might break it.
+American’s have freedom of speech that trumps the delicate feelings of known and unknown gods.
+This is all still in the First Amendment.
 Don’t sweat it though, if anyone asks, we’re a ‘Christian nation’ (except Tripoli, if they ask, we’re totally not).